J. D. Forbes Collection

-The library of James David Forbes (1809-1868), an eminent scientist (especially in the field of glaciology) and Principal of the United College of St Salvator and St Leonard at St Andrews from 1859; presented in 1929 by his son George Forbes, FRS.
-It contains around 1350 volumes including books of the 16th-19th centuries, chiefly scientific, with some classics and alpine travel; the majority are pre-1851, over 500 pre-1801.
-Essentially a working library in the physical sciences, but a strong interest in the history of science is evident, and there are many outstanding antiquarian items such as Paccioli's Divina proportione (1509) and Summa de arithmetica (1523); Copernicus, De revolutionibus orbium coelestium (1543); several Galileos, including a presentation Difesa (1607); Kepler, Astronomia nova (1609); and Newton, Principia (1687) and Opticks (1704) The Department of manuscripts also holds JD Forbes' papers.
+The library of James David Forbes (1809-1868), an eminent scientist (especially in the field of glaciology) and Principal of the United College of St Salvator and St Leonard at St Andrews from 1859, was presented in 1929 by his son George Forbes, FRS.
+It contains c.
+1350 volumes including books of the 16th-19th centuries, chiefly scientific, with some classics and alpine travel.
+The majority are pre-1851, over 500 pre-1801.
+It was essentially a working library in the physical sciences, but a strong interest in the history of science is evident, and there are many outstanding antiquarian items such as Paccioli's Divina proportione (1509) and Summa de arithmetica (1523); Copernicus, De revolutionibus orbium coelestium (1543); several Galileos, including a presentation Difesa (1607); Kepler, Astronomia nova (1609); and Newton, Principia (1687) and Opticks (1704).
+The papers of James David Forbes are held within the manuscripts collection.